RagedUnicorn/wow-classic-gearmenu/README.md

 #### Why can't I switch Weapons during Combat?

 This is a limitation that Blizzard puts on addons.
 It is not currently possible to switch to an arbitrary weapon while in combat.
 It is however possible to create weaponswitch macros because it is already known from which weapon to what weapon the player wants to switch.
-While it is not ideal, to workaround this issue GearMenu puts weapons in the CombatQueue if a weaponswitch is done while the player is in combat.
+While it is not ideal, to work around this issue GearMenu puts weapons in the CombatQueue if a weaponswitch is done while the player is in combat.
 If he is not in combat the switch will happen immediately.
 This might be improved in a future release if there is a better workaround possible.

-> Note: It is also possible to switch a weapon by drag an dropping the weapon in the standard Blizzard interfaces.
+> Note: It is also possible to switch a weapon by dragging and dropping the weapon in the standard Blizzard interfaces.
 This however is in no way connected to GearMenu

 #### Why can't I create an Itemset?